Vantiv-eCommerce/litle-sdk-for-python/README.md

 4) Add the LitleSdkPython library to your Project References or interpreter path

-5) Once the SDK is downloaded run our LitleSdkPythonTest/setupConfig.py

-6) Run LitleSdkPythonTest/all/test_all.py
+5) To run tests see [SDK Testing Info](https://github.com/LitleCo/litle-sdk-for-python/wiki/Testing)

 7) Create a python file similar to: